AdeTiDotun/100-days-web-development/travel-goals/README.md

-This folder contains files in regards to the travel agency website task of the 100 days web development course.
+This folder contains different files that will be used to build a travel agency website